deps-rs/deps.rs/README.md

 ## Looking for maintainer(s)

 I'm not able to put as much time towards this project as it may need or deserve.
-If you are interested taking on maintainership, please let me know by commenting on [this issue](https://github.com/srijs/deps.rs/issues/40).
+If you are interested in taking on maintainership, please let me know by commenting on [this issue](https://github.com/srijs/deps.rs/issues/40).

 ## Copyright and License